What is social care? How many people deliver social care? How much does social care cost individuals and the state?

 How much does the government spend on social care?

-In England, the 152 local authorities individually decide what they will spend on social care – there is no ‘national’ government budget (though the amount local authorities have available to spend is influenced by the income they receive from central government).
-In 2018/19, the total expenditure on adult social care by local authorities was £22.2 billion, up £800 million from the previous year.
-However, in real terms (ie, adjusting for inflation), total expenditure is still £300 million below the level it was in 2010/11, despite increasing demand for services.
+In England, local authorities individually decide what they will spend on social care – there is no ‘national’ government budget (though some of the amount local authorities have available to spend comes from grant funding they receive from central government to spend on social care).
+In 2021/22, the total expenditure on adult social care by local authorities was £26.9 billion, up £2.6 billion compared to 2010/11.
+However, as a result of Covid-19, some expenditure in 2020/21 and 2021/22 was on support for the social care sector rather than individuals’ care and so totals are not comparable with previous years.

-Just under half of this expenditure is on working-age adults, with the remainder on older people.
-For older people, the majority of spending (66 per cent) is for those who need physical support, while for working-age adults the majority (70 per cent) is for those with learning disabilities.
+Around half of this expenditure is on working-age adults, with the other half on people aged 65 years or over.
+For older people, the majority of spending (65 per cent) is for those who need physical support, while for working-age adults the majority (68 per cent) is for those with learning disabilities.

 How much do individuals spend on social care?

-The National Audit Office has estimated that in 2016/17 people spent £10.9 billion on privately purchased social care.
+The National Audit Office cites an estimate from industry experts Laing Buisson that £8.3bn is spent on privately purchased social care.

 Many people who receive publicly funded social care are also expected to contribute towards it from their income.
-In 2018/19, of the total £22.2 billion spent by local authorities on social care, user contributions made up £2.9 billion.
-This figure has risen in each of the past four years.
+In 2021/22 a total of £3.2 billion was spent on these fees and charges.

 How many people receive adult social care in England?

-In 2018/19, 841,850 people received publicly funded long-term adult social care, primarily in care/nursing homes or in their own homes.
-In addition, there were 223,605 episodes of short-term care provided.
+In 2021/22, 818,000 people received publicly funded long-term social care, primarily in care/nursing homes or in their own homes.
+In addition, there were 224,000 episodes of short-term care provided.

 How many people work in social care in England?